lunatrifx/immigration_analysis/README.md

 1.  **Prerequisites:**
     * CUDA Toolkit (compatible with your NVIDIA GPU and Visual Studio/GCC)
     * C++ Compiler (GCC/Clang for Linux/macOS, MSVC for Windows)
+    * NVIDIA NSight Installer (You can find this in Extensions of Visual Studio)
     * CMake (version 3.10+)
     * Python 3.x with `pandas`, `geopandas`, `matplotlib`.
 Install with pip:
         `pip install pandas geopandas matplotlib`